-Is making extra mortgage payments the best use of your money?
+Is making paying off your mortgage early the best use of your money?

-Before you make extra payments, decide if this is best use of your money.
+Before you make extra payments, decide if this is the best use of your money.
 For example, if you have credit card debt with an interest rate of 17%, you may want to pay off this debt before you make extra payments on a mortgage with an interest rate of 4%.
 If you are saving for college or retirement, you might decide it is better to put the money in these investments.
-And if you don’t have an emergency fund, you might want to build up your rainy-day reserve first.
+And if you don't have an emergency fund, you might want to build up your rainy-day reserve first.

 Refinance versus making extra mortgage payments